sarahcolbert/sibling_roh_analysis/README.md

 ## Step 5: Run within sibling models and between family models

-** will need to scale some variables
+will need to scale some variables

-~~NTS: may need to prep phenotype files more before this (so raw phenotypes work with btwn fam analysis)</del>
+<strike>NTS: may need to prep phenotype files more before this (so raw phenotypes work with btwn fam analysis)</strike>

 wait to do this until phenotype appendix done

 ```